-Labour not for the meat which perisheth, but for that meat which endureth unto everlasting life, which the Son of man shall give unto you: for him hath God the Father sealed.
+“Do not labor for the food which perishes, but for the food which endures to everlasting life, which the Son of Man will give you, because God the Father has set His seal on Him.”
 (John 6:27)

 God the Father has authorized His Son, Jesus, as the only One who can provide the true bread by which people gain eternal life.